top of page

 Challenge Fourteen: Assumes perfect investor behaviour

 We talked about the impact of costs on portfolio sustainability.
-Now, we need to discuss the effects of investor (mis)behaviour on retirement outcomes and investigate investor vs. investment returns.
-Investment returns are the returns that a given portfolio generates, while investor returns are those that the investor actually receives.
-The difference between investor and investment returns is sometimes known as the 'Behaviour Gap', and as you will see below, measuring this 'gap' can be tricky, and there is no agreement on what it might be.
+Now, we need to discuss the effects of investor (mis)behaviour on retirement outcomes and investigate the relationship between investor behaviour and investment returns.
+Investment returns are the returns a given portfolio generates, while investor returns are those that the investor actually receives.

 The Behaviour Gap is caused by investor 'misbehaviour', with common misbehaviours including: